Lin Carter: Writing career

 Carter was not reluctant to attack organized religion in his books, notably in his unfinished epic World's End, in "Amalric the Man-God" (also unfinished), and in The Wizard of Zao.
 He portrayed religions as cruel and repressive, and had his heroes escape from their inquisitions.

 In most of his fiction, Carter was consciously imitative of the themes, subjects and styles of authors he admired.
 He usually identified his models in the introductions or afterwords of his novels, as well as in the introductory notes to self-anthologized or collected short stories.
 His best-known works are his sword and planet and sword and sorcery novels in the tradition of Edgar Rice Burroughs, Robert E. Howard, and James Branch Cabell.
 His first published book, The Wizard of Lemuria (1965), first of the "Thongor the Barbarian" series, combines both influences.
 Although he wrote only six Thongor novels, the character appeared in Marvel Comics's Creatures on the Loose for an eight-issue run in 1973–74 and was often optioned for films, although none has been produced.
 His other major series, the "Callisto" and "Zanthodon" books, are direct tributes to Burroughs' Barsoom series and Pellucidar novels, respectively.
+Because of his imitative tendencies, Carter is not always regarded with critical favour.
+David Pringle's The Ultimate Encyclopedia of Fantasy, for instance, remarks that "As a writer Lin Carter specialized in derivative hackwork of no conspicuous merit..." though acknowledging "he was enormously influential as an editor, playing a key role in the establishment of fantasy as a popular genre."

 In other works Carter paid homage to the styles of contemporary pulp magazine authors or their precursors.
 Some of these, together with Carter's models, include his "Simrana" stories (influenced by Lord Dunsany), his horror stories (set in the "Cthulhu Mythos" of H. P. Lovecraft), his "Green Star" novels (uniting influences from Clark Ashton Smith and Edgar Rice Burroughs), his "Mysteries of Mars" series (patterned on the works of Leigh Brackett), and his "Prince Zarkon" books (based on the "Doc Savage" series of Kenneth Robeson).
 Later in his career Carter assimilated influences from mythology and fairy tales, and even branched out briefly into pornographic fantasy.